datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/GET activity for dataset reference.md

 ```

 ## Response Body
-JSON object containing the details of the matching activity
+JSON object containing the details of the matching activity.

 ## Example Response
 ```JSON